ramawama/DevEstimator/README.md

 ## Details

-Created using svelte-kit and tauri for use at UFIT to estimate developer times.
+Created using SvelteKit and Tauri for use at UFIT to estimate developer times.
 Intutitive and easily modifiable.